CAMPSITES: 45 | GROUP SITES: 1 | RESERVATIONS

 SEASON: Generally open Memorial Day – Labor Day

-Situated on the banks of the White River in Mt.
-Baker-Snoqualmie National Forest, Dalles Campground offers visitors stunning scenery and access to a multitude of recreational activities within the Cascade region.
+Situated near the banks of the White River in Mt.
+Baker-Snoqualmie National Forest, the Dalles Campground offers visitors stunning scenery and access to a multitude of recreational activities within the Cascade region.

 Hemmed in by several designated wilderness areas, the Mt.
 Baker-Snoqualmie National Forest showcases rugged peaks, sparkling alpine lakes and old-growth forests, providing visitors with a variety of scenic landscapes.